Welcome to today's edition of the Rush 24-7 podcast.

 Can you believe this?

-There's a story of all places, the New Republic, the home of fake, phony soldier anti-war in Iraq stories, has a piece.
+Of all places, the New Republic, the home of fake, phony soldier anti-war in Iraq stories, has a piece.

-And this this is a very liberal publication.
+And this is a very liberal publication.

-The feature feature detailed Barack Obama's love for pickup basketball, his jersey tugging style, even the time he hit a long game-winning shot after getting fouled.
+The feature feature detailed Barack Obama's love for pickup basketball, his jersey-tugging style, even the time he hit a long game-winning shot after getting fouled.

 The Obama camp clearly welcomed the humanizing glimpse at Obama's life.

-His rivals probably not so much.
+His rivals, probably not so much.

-In an ordinary campaign, that might have been it, but this is no ordinary campaign, not when Hillary Clinton's a candidate.
+In an ordinary campaign, that might have been it, but this is no ordinary campaign.

-So the Clinton team let the Times reporter Patrick Healy, who covers the Hillary beat, know about their annoyance with the story, as Healy later put it.
+So the Clinton team let the Times reporter Patrick Healy, who covers the Hillary Beat, know about their annoyance with the story, as Healy later put it.

 If grumbling about a basketball story seems excessive, it's also typical of the Clinton media machine.

-And uh Michael Crowley goes on to detail the efforts by the Clinton Inc.
+And Michael Crowley goes on to detail the efforts by the Clinton Inc. war room to shape and intimidate reporters and their coverage.

-And then he adds this despite all the grumbling, however, the press has showered Hillary with strikingly positive coverage.
+And then he adds this, despite all the grumbling, however, the press has showered Hillary with strikingly positive coverage.

 It's one of the few times I've seen journalists respect someone for beating the hell out of them, says a veteran Democrat media operative.